lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 Example 4.
 Create interactive 3D plots
 ======================================

-As the final example in this tutorial, let's look at the TOPCAT's interactive 3D plot functionality.
-For continuity, let us make use of the data set already downloaded in Example 2 and used in both Examples 2 and 3.
+The final example in this tutorial looks at TOPCAT's interactive 3D plot functionality.
+As with Example 3, the data set returned from the ADQL query in Example 2 will be used.

+**4.1.**  If not already done, run through Example 2, at least through Step 2.10, where the columns for `calibMag`` and ``calibMagErr`` for all the filters are generated.

-**4.1.**  First, return to the main TOPCAT window and click on the  "3D plotting window using Cartesian coordinates" icon -- it is the 13th icon from the left in the top row of the TOPCAT window, and it looks like a 2D rendering of a cube:
+**4.2.**  Go to the main TOPCAT window, ensure that that the table from the Example 2 query is highlighted in the "Table List" panel, and click on the  "3D plotting window using Cartesian coordinates" icon -- it is the 13th icon from the left in the top row of the TOPCAT window, and it looks like a 2D rendering of a cube: